toddstoffer/toddstoffer.github.io-old/_posts/2016-01-13-site-setup-and-configuration-.md

-### Images: Step 3
+## Step 3: Images

 #### Bio Image
 There are two main images to be aware of when setting up your new site.
 They are both included in the /Images/ directory.
 The first is bio-photo.jpg.
 This is the photo that appears on the left-hand side of your website.
 Any 200 x 200 pixel JPEG image can be used.
 Just be sure to rename the image bio-photo.jpg and place it in the /Images/ directory overwriting the default image that is in that folder.

 #### Logo Image
 By default the upper left-hand navigation item on your website will default to a text treatment of the name you have given your website.
 If you would like to use a logo instead of the text treatment simply include a 216 x 34 logo saved as logo.png in the /Images/ directory.
 Once you have saved your logo image to this directory open up your _config.yaml file and add logo.jpg in the site>logo: setting area.

-### Posts: Step 4
+## Posts: Step 4
 Chances are you are were drawn to creating this site to use, at least partially, as a blogging platform.
 That is, after all, what it is designed for.
 In order to create a new blog post, you can simply copy an existing post from the _posts folder.
 At the top of the file you will see some settings options.
 Posts use the 'post' layout.
 You can set the title, excerpt and tags to whatever you would like.
 Set the timestamp to the current time (there are many text editor plugins that can do this for you).
-Save the new post with the same naming convention as the example posts (e.g. 2016-01-03-New-Post.md).
+Save the new post with the same naming convention as the example posts -- e.g. 2016-01-03-New-Post.md.
 It is important that all posts are saved as Markdown (.md) files.

 ## License